hellnux/rwd/README.md

 - WHM/cPanel
 - CentOS 6/7
 - AlmaLinux 8/9
+- RockyLinux 8/9 (not tested, but it is very likely that it will run)
 - Uncheck Apache and Mysql from the "Monitor" column in "Service Manager" of WHM, to avoid conflict.

 ## Installation